 Bison: Bison steak and ground meat are good for dogs to consume.
 It’s leaner than pork or beef but provides less protein than both.
 However, dogs seem to appreciate and love its flavor.

-Kangaroo: There are a number of dog foods containing kangaroo, so it’s a good meat if you can get your hands on it.
-It’s lean, low calorie and packed with as much protein as beef.
+Kangaroo: There are several dog foods containing kangaroo, so it’s good meat if you can get your hands on it.
+It’s lean, low-calorie and packed with as much protein as beef.

 Deer Venison: With a similar caloric density as chicken, venison can be a great option for owners who are also hunters.
 Although it has less protein and more fat than chicken, it is a viable meat to give to dogs.